dtfialho/my-website/posts/en/simple-accordion-with-html-and-css.md

   padding: 16px;
 }
 ```
 And here is where the magic happens.
-When clicking on the label, the input becomes `checked` so we use the `:checked` pseudo class and add a `max-height: 100vh` to the content div, making it visible and rotating our "icon".
+When clicking on the label, the input becomes <span>checked</span> so we use the <span>:checked</span> pseudo class and add a <span>max-height: 100vh</span> to the content div, making it visible and rotating our "icon".
 When clicking on the label again, the rule does not apply and the content is hidden again.

 Well folks, that's it for now.
 I hope you liked it and any feedback just comment on [twitter](https://twitter.com/dtfialho).
 Regards and see you next post!